 A Study Evaluating the Efficacy and Safety of AG-348 in Regularly Transfused Adult Participants With Pyruvate Kinase Deficiency (PKD)

-Study AG348-C-007 is a multicenter study designed to evaluate the efficacy and safety of treatment with AG-348 in approximately 15-20 adult participants with pyruvate kinase deficiency (PKD), who are regularly receiving blood transfusions.
+Study AG348-C-007 is a multicenter study designed to evaluate the efficacy and safety of treatment with AG-348 in a minimum of 20, with up to 40, subjects with pyruvate kinase deficiency (PKD), who are regularly receiving blood transfusions.
 The study is comprised of two parts.
 During the Part 1 Dose Optimization Period of the study, all participants will start on a dose of 5 mg AG-348 administered twice daily.
 Over the course of Part 1 each participant's dose will be optimized individually, up to a maximum dose of 50 milligrams (mg), twice daily.
 During the Part 2 Fixed-Dose Period, participants will receive AG-348 at their optimized dose from Part 1.

 An Open-Label Study To Evaluate the Efficacy and Safety of AG-348 in Regularly Transfused Adult Subjects With Pyruvate Kinase (PK) Deficiency